dfoleypivotal/gcp-pcf-workshop/README.md

 <a id="ha"></a>
 ## Scale and High Availability

 Pivotal Cloud Foundry has 4 levels of HA (High Availability) that keep your applications and the underlying platform running.
+To learn more please visit Pivotal [documentation](https://docs.pivotal.io/pivotalcf/1-12/concepts/high-availability.html)

 In this section, we will demonstrate one of them.
 Failed application instances will be recovered.

 ### **STEP 10**: Scale the App